Articles of Association and Code of Ethics

 The Code of Conduct lists the principles that all UniCredit employees and related third parties have to comply with in order to ensure a high standard of professional conduct and integrity when carrying out the activities for or on behalf of the bank.
 It should therefore be considered as a point of reference, a source of information that allows the line to be drawn between acceptable behaviour and unacceptable behaviour in day-to-day work.

-Approved by the Board of Directors on 10 May 2017, it was drawn up in line with the 5 Fundamentals of UniCredit and therefore with the group values.
+Approved by the Board of Directors on 10 May 2017, it was drawn up in line with the Group values.

 In order to promote a corporate culture based on legality, characterised by fair behaviour, based on dignity and respect, we have issued the Global Compliance Policy on Whistleblowing.